berthelemy/faouetinformatique/_pages/services.md

 ---
 ### Website audits

-- **Usability**: How easily can people use your current site?
-On mobile and large screens
-- **Accessibility**: Can your site be used by everyone?
-Regardless of cognitive or physical ability
-- **Search engine optimisation**: Does your site work well with search engines?
+Looking at:

+- Usability
+- Accessibility
+- Findability
-- **Fit for purpose**: Does it achieve its aims?
+- Fit for purpose

 ### Website design and build

+Our websites are:

-- Eco-friendly
+- Climate friendly
 - Fast
 - Search engine optimised
 - Simple to use
 - Accessible

-### Website hosting and maintenance
+### Website hosting, support and maintenance

+We will look after your site, with:

+- Servers powered by green energy
 - Technical support
 - Site monitoring
 - Usage analysis